Statistics (STAT) - Courses

 Correlation and Regression Analysis

-An introduction to simple linear regression, multiple regression, polynomial regression.
+This course is an introduction to simple linear regression, multiple regression, polynomial regression.
 Inferences, appropriateness of model, model diagnostics/adequacy, difficulties in the application of models are discussed.
-A computer package will be used.
-Course participants will be involved with hands-on statistical applications and consulting.
+A computer package is used.
+Course participants are involved with hands-on statistical applications and consulting.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisite: grade of "C" or better in STAT 345 or STAT 405; junior standing.
+Graduate students have additional course requirements/expectations.
+Prerequisite: grade of "C" or better in STAT 305 or STAT 345; junior standing.
 Offered Fall.

 STAT 446/546 Cr.3